-- Domestic and intimate partner violence - Sexual violence - Sexual harassment - Emotional/psychological violence - Economic abuse (one partner has control over the other partner's access to economic resources) - Sexual exploitation and trafficking - Honour-related violence (So-called 'honour-based' violence (HBV) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of so called HBV are abuse (regardless of the motivation) and should be handled and escalated as such). - Dowry murder (deaths of women who are murdered or driven to suicide by continuous harassment and torture by husbands and in-laws in an effort to extort an increased dowry) - Femicide (sex-based hate crime the killing of females by males because they're females) - Female infanticide (the deliberate killing of female babies) - Female genital mutilation (see Section 12). - Forced and child marriage (a marriage conducted without the valid consent of one or both parties and where duress is a factor). - 21.2 Domestic violence and abuse: Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+- Dowry murder (deaths of women who are murdered or driven to suicide by continuous harassment and torture by husbands and in-laws in an effort to extort an increased dowry) - Femicide (sex-based hate crime the killing of females by males because they're females) - Female infanticide (the deliberate killing of female babies) - Female genital mutilation (see Section 12). - Forced and child marriage (a marriage conducted without the valid consent of one or both parties and where duress is a factor). - 24.2 Domestic violence and abuse: Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to psychological, physical, sexual, financial and emotional.